richburroughs/what-oncall-does-to-us/slides.md

 # So let's look at some studies

-- Psychological studies are a great way to identify thinga that are counterintuitive, or areas we are blind to due to our biases
+- Psychological studies are a great way to identify things that are counterintuitive, or areas we are blind to due to our biases
 - Individual studies are just one data point
 - I'm not a mental health professional